PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Let's try always taking the right-most passage."
 Relan agreed to this and they set off.
 They walked for what seemed an eternity, but every junction they came to looked the same as the one they had come from.
 After an unknowable number of intersections, Boltac muttered, "Twisting maze of little passages."
 He said it like the curse that it was.

-Relan sat down roughly and half said, half sobbed, "It's no use, we're lost."
+Relan sat down roughly and half said, half sobbed, "It's no use.
+We're lost."

 "Easy kid," said Boltac, "It's an adventure.
 It never goes according to plan."